hamzaaaabdikarim33/Unit-12-Mysql/README.md

 # Employee-Tracker

 Unit 12 MySQL Homework: Employee Tracker
-Below is link to Video of my Working application https://drive.google.com/file/d/1WrcLabBYzL9BqsaS-K5QLkShwvjNLM4V/view
+Down Below is link to Video of my Working application https://drive.google.com/file/d/1WrcLabBYzL9BqsaS-K5QLkShwvjNLM4V/view

 Developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
 Often these interfaces are known as Content Management Systems.
 In this homework assignment, your challenge is to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.